-Primary microplastics that produced intentionally as well incidental secondary microplastics could degraded to nanoscale particles at environmental conditions.
+Primary plastics could be degraded to nanoscale particles at environmental conditions.
 These particles are persistent and accumulate in abiotic and biotic environments.
 Ingestion of food and inhalation of plastics are two main routes of human exposure to micro and nanoplastics (MNPLs).
 However, there is only very limited information on their potential impact on human health.
 In this context, the PLASTICHEAL project aims at providing new methodologies and evidence to regulators by combining the use of breakthrough research and reliable test methods to set the knowledge basis for adequate risk assessment of MNPLs.
-The team of Dr. Estrela-Lopis is involved in four workpages, such as Enviromental Monitoring, Human Biomonitoring, Impact on GIT(gastrointestinal)&RT(respiratory) barriers and Fate& Bioaccumulation in vivo models.
+The team of Dr. Estrela-Lopis is involved in four workpackages: Enviromental Monitoring, Human Biomonitoring, Impact on GIT(gastrointestinal)&RT(respiratory) barriers and Fate& Bioaccumulation in in vivo models.

-The main issues to be addressed by Leipzig group:
+The main issues to be addressed by the Leipzig group:

-- methodology development towards the needs of detection, chemical identification, quantification and visualization of MNPLs in air, food, water as well in urine, blood, faeces, exhaled breath condensates of patients undergoing frequent dialysis as well of workers of the plastic industry and in greenhouses;
+- methodology development towards the needs of detection, chemical identification, quantification and visualization of MNPLs in air, food, water as well as in urine, blood, faeces and exhaled breath condensates of patients undergoing frequent dialysis and of workers of the Plastics Industry and in greenhouses;

 - transformation and degradation monitoring of MNPLs in biological and environmental media;